da-th/zapress/README.md

     ```

     This option sets up the route through the ZAP proxy and starts all available tests in
-    a dockerized Cypress, headless (Chrome) against the Juice Shop (see step 1.).
+    a dockerized Cypress, headless (Chrome) against the Juice Shop (see step 1.).\
+    Unfortunately at execution anytime there is a message about "caniuse-lite is outdated".\
+    But this is done automatically in dockerized Cypress when updated.
+So, no action\
+    needed for the container.

  3. Enable only some active scan types